search this site

 regular fertilizing schedule

-(3 - 4 x/year minimum), with a balanced fertilizer that includes some trace elements.
+(3 - 4 x/year minimum), with a fertilizer that is mostly nitrogen and includes sulfur and some trace elements.
 Trees that are otherwise healthy may show deficiencies of iron, magnesium, manganese, or zinc in areas with alkaline soil or water.
-Leaves that are yellow between the veins, or smaller than normal, indicate deficiencies.
+Leaves that are yellow between the veins, or smaller than normal, indicate deficiencies in the plant.
 Soil sulfur can be added to the planting mix or applied on the surface to lower the pH and correct the yellowing.
 Older leaves yellowing overall (not just between the veins) indicate a lack of nitrogen.

 Citrus leaves may curl and cup for various reasons.
 Most commonly this is a harmless response to environmental stress: a dry wind or unusually cold or hot spell while new growth is emerging can cause the leaves to buckle and become distorted.
 Aphids sometimes curl the new leaves; check on the undersides to see if any are present.
 If so, blast them off with water.
 Beneficial insects usually take care of aphid infestations.
 If not, neem or light oil sprays are safe and effective.